cubicap/Jaculus-machine/docs/reference/exceptions.md

 When any other exception is thrown, an `InternalError` is thrown with the message `"unknown error"`.

-If the JavaScript runtime throws an exception, a new `Exception` is constructed from the thrown value and thrown to the C++ side.
+If the JavaScript runtime throws an exception, a new `jac::Exception` is constructed from the thrown value and thrown to the C++ side.

-## `Exception` class
+## `jac::Exception` class

-One way `Exception` can be used, is to wrap any JavaScript value.
+One way `jac::Exception` can be used, is to wrap any JavaScript value.
 It can be created by converting a `Value` to `Exception`:

 ```cpp
 Value value = ...;